sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 ---
-title: "Monitoring as Code with Sensu"
+title: "Monitoring as code with Sensu"
 linkTitle: "Monitoring as Code"
-description: "Read this page to learn about following a monitoring-as-code approach with Sensu."
+description: "Sensu's end-to-end monitoring as code approach allows you to manage your observability workflows the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
+Read this page to learn about using a monitoring as code approach with Sensu."
 product: "Sensu Go"
 version: "6.2"
 weight: 5